 Wipe the outside of the graphics card to get rid of the dust.

 Use the screwdriver to unscrew the graphics card.

 Twist the cooler that comes with the graphics card carefully until it comes apart.

 Take the fan outside in a well-ventilated area and use the compressed air to get rid of the accumulated dust in the cooler and fan.

 Use the alcohol wipes or isopropyl alcohol and lint-free cloth to clean the fan’s blades.

-Use the baby wipes and wipe the dusts off from the graphics card.
+Use the baby wipes and wipe the dust off from the graphics card.